Start Printed Page 41259

 We acknowledge that the statement in the economic analysis for the proposed rule may have overstated possible reductions in market share (product displacement) for current foreign suppliers of fresh citrus to the United States.
 U.S. producers may also lose some portion of their market shares.
 However, product displacement that may occur as a result of fresh citrus imports from Uruguay can be expected to be borne in proportion to domestic and foreign suppliers' existing market shares because all suppliers, foreign and domestic, are price-takers.
 In addition, non-price factors may ultimately determine a consumer's preference for foreign or domestically grown fresh citrus.
 We do not have information to determine whether foreign or domestic fruit is more likely to be displaced by imports from Uruguay, so we take the position that product displacement would be proportional to market share.

 Product displacement, if any, will vary by citrus variety and will be moderated by expanding U.S. demand.
 During the same period, per capita consumption of fresh orange, mandarin, and lemon varieties increased by an average of 0.21 percent, 3.42 percent, and 5.25 percent, respectively.
 The entry of fresh citrus from a new source may displace citrus production in the United States, as well as fresh citrus imports from foreign sources like Mexico, Chile, Spain, and others.
-However, a sizeable displacement of fresh citrus from any source with an existing market share is unlikely given the increase in domestic consumption.
+However, a sizeable displacement of fresh citrus from any source with an Start Printed Page 41263existing market share is unlikely given the increase in domestic consumption.

 The same commenter disagreed with our determination that adoption of the rule would not result in any significant economic effect on a substantial number of small entities.